About My Web Site

 Welcome to the QRP and SWL Homebuilder web site.
-I write about my experiments with relatively simple electronic circuits.
+I write about my experiments with relatively simple and primitive electronic circuits.

 Avoiding excessive algebra and obscure parts, I emphasize and show fundamental bench practices.